jhtran/stackjump/README.md

 	custom.iso successfully created

-Use the -d arg and no need to pass -p, but just make sure the dir has a preseed in its root directory.
+Use the -d arg and no need to pass -p, but just make sure the dir has a preseed.cfg (named exactly as such) in its root directory.

 	$ stackjump -d /tmp/root_skeleton